fredrikhr/nim-importc-helpers/Readme.md

 proc tryParseBitflags8(s: string, v: var Bitflags8): bool
 ```
 The `==`, `contains`, `+`, `*`, `-`, `<=`, `<`, `incl`, `excl` procs provide
-the `Bitflags8` with all the types that you would get if `Bitflags8` was a `set`
+the `Bitflags8` with all the procs that you would get if `Bitflags8` was a `set`
 type.

 Stringify for Bitflags returns a comma-separated list of all set flags in the
 specified value, if there are bits set that have no known value associated with
-them, the remainder is shown as it decimal representation.
+them, the remainder is shown as its decimal representation.
 ``` nim
 doAssert (bit_0 + bit_4 + bit_6) == "{ bit_0, bit_4, bit_6 }"
 doAssert (bit_0 + bit_4 + (1 shl 8).Bitflags8) == "{ bit_0, bit_4, 256 }"